Emotional Support Animals

 Please note that requests for ESAs in campus residential housing made within 4 weeks of the start of the semester will not be reviewed for 6-8 weeks.

-The SDS counselor (in consultation with consulting experts) will make a decision about the eligibility for the accommodation of having an ESA.
+We will make a decision about the eligibility for the accommodation of having an ESA.
 Requests are reviewed on a case-by-case basis.
 Prior approval of an animal at a previous institution does not guarantee you will be approved at Cornell.
 An ESA request will be approved with clear evidence that the ESA will ameliorate the symptoms of a disability.
 Please note that certain types of animals may not be permitted on campus as an approved ESA due to the risk they may pose to other members of the campus community.

 Process When Cornell Has Approved the Use of an ESA